 Many industry leaders have gotten on board with the 4H Shooting Sports program.
 The 2012 Shooting Ed.
-Camp was supported and sponsored by Federal Cartridge Company, Smith&Wesson, the Michigan Ammunition Co., Scholastic Steel Challenge, Hodgdon Powder Co., Team Safariland, and Winchester Ammunition.
+The camp was supported and sponsored by Federal Cartridge Company, Smith&Wesson, the Michigan Ammunition Co., Scholastic Steel Challenge, Hodgdon Powder Co., Team Safariland, and Winchester Ammunition.

-Fred Sherman, the President of the Ohio 4H Shooting Sport Council, summed up the purpose of the program very well.
+Fred Sherman, the President of the Ohio 4H Shooting Sports Council, summed up the purpose of the program very well.

 “4H Shooting Sports is about much more than guns and shooting.
 Our primary goal is youth development.
 The shooting sports program gives these young people a place to learn and develop mental and physical discipline.
 That’s truly what we are all about, helping young folks grow into mature adults and good citizens.”

-The 4H Shooting Sports is always looking for adult volunteers and open to young people from ages 9 to 18.
-For more information about the National 4H Shooting Sports program visit www.4-hshootingsports.org or for the Ohio 4H and the Shooting Education Camp go to www.ohio4hshootingsports.org .
+The 4H Shooting Sports is always looking for adult volunteers and is open to young people from ages 9 to 18.
+For more information about the National 4H Shooting Sports program visit www.4-hshootingsports.org or for the Ohio 4H and the Shooting Education Camp go to www.ohio4hshootingsports.org.

 Paul Markel c 2012